What's to know about chronic pancreatitis?

-Chronic pancreatitis results in over 122,000 outpatient visits and 56,000 hospitalizations annually in the USA.
-Significantly more men than women are affected.
+Chronic pancreatitis results in over 122,000 visits to a doctor and 56,000 hospitalizations annually in the United States.

 The pancreas produces important enzymes and hormones that help break down foods.

 The following treatments are commonly recommended for chronic pancreatitis.

 People with chronic pancreatitis will need to undergo some lifestyle changes.
 These will include:

 - Stopping alcohol consumption: Giving up drinking will help prevent further damage to the pancreas.
 It will also contribute significantly towards relieving the pain.
 Some people may need professional help to quit alcohol.

 - Stopping tobacco use: Smoking is not a cause of pancreatitis, but it can accelerate the progression of the disease.

 Treatment should not only focus on helping ease the pain symptoms, but also depression which is a common consequence of long-term pain.

 Doctors will usually use a step-by-step approach, in which mild painkillers are prescribed, gradually becoming stronger until pain becomes manageable.